babylonchain/babylonchain.github.io/docs/user-guides/bitcoin-staking-testnet-4/backend-deployment/global-system-configuration.md

 ## 1. Staking Parameters

-The Global Configuration includes versioned governance parameters that greatly affect the behaviour of the system.
+The Global Configuration includes versioned governance parameters that specify what constitutes a valid staking transaction that should be considered as an active one for the lock-only system.

 Detailed information can be found [here](https://github.com/babylonchain/networks/tree/391cecff2569a57a26317e93484c5690b6ce6540/bbn-test-4/parameters).